This post contains affiliate links, see my disclaimer here.

 For a fun thing to do in Perth hit the Swan River.
 There are plenty of ways you can enjoy this aquatic playground.
 Rent a catamaran, kayak or Stand Up Paddle and see the city sights from the river.

-Rental gear including catamarans is available from Coode Street Jetty in South Perth or you can skipper your own boat on these awesome picnic boats with GoBoat.
-Alternatively, head to About Bike Hire at Point Fraser on Riverside Drive for kayaks and Stand Up Paddle Boards.
+Rental gear including catamarans is available from Coode Street Jetty in South Perth during the summer months.
+About Bike Hire at Point Fraser on Riverside Drive hires kayaks and Stand Up Paddle Boards.
 If you prefer to stay dry, rent a bike instead and explore the city along the fantastic cycle paths along the river.

 Meet Perth’s cutest locals at Caversham Wildlife Park